Department of Occupational Therapy

 • Small student-faculty ratio allows close contact between students and faculty.

-• Faculty are committed to teaching and provide diverse, active learning experiences inside and outside of the classroom.
+• Faculty are committed to teaching, research and service and provide enriched active learning experiences inside and out of the classroom.

-• Students participate in collaborative applied research with faculty members.
+• Students participate in collaborative applied research and program planning with faculty member mentorship.

 • The diversity of the student population enriches classroom experiences.

-• Educational experiences are enriched by faculty's involvement in current clinical practice and research.
+• Educational experiences are enhanced by faculty's involvement in current clinical practice and research.

 • CSU is committed to keeping tuition rates affordable.